-- Lead Assessor: Dr Stocker is a scientist with 30 years of extensive experience in fisheries science providing conservation advice for management. - Lead Auditor: Clare Murray is a lead IRCA approved auditor with Global Trust.
+- Lead Assessor: Dr. Max Stocker.
+Dr. Stocker is a scientist with 30 years of extensive experience in fisheries science providing conservation advice for management. - Lead Auditor: Mr. Dave Garforth.
+Mr. Garforth is the Technical Director of Global Trust.
+Mr Garforth is a lead IRCA approved and CoC/traceability auditor